 Create complex passwords for email and social media accounts

 If you’ve been with your abusive partner for a long time, the chances are that they’ll probably have a clue about your passwords on your email and social media accounts.
+This allows for a snooping spouse to use technology to their detrimental advantage.
 The best solution around this is to change your passwords on all your accounts to a more complex one.
 If possible, use different passwords for different accounts.
 This will ensure that your snooping partner cannot monitor your email or social media activities.

 Check your mobile phones